-We are pleased to introduce you to the inaugural class of Henderson Center Scholars!
-These ten talented 1Ls have demonstrated a stand-out commitment to social justice before even arriving on campus.
+We are pleased to introduce you to our 1L Henderson Center Scholars!
+These 1Ls have demonstrated a stand-out commitment to social justice before even arriving on campus.
 As Henderson Center Scholars, they receive scholarship funds to attend law school, as well as special mentorship opportunities during their time at Berkeley Law.

 CLASS OF 2021